pudly/schmopera-hugo/content/articles/3-chidlren-s-books-that-would-make-excellent-operas.md

 youtube_url = ""

 +++
-* The Gruffalo
-* A Promise is a Promise
-* The Little Snowplow
-* Marcel the Shell: The Most Surprised I've Ever Been

 ### _A Promise is a Promise_, Robert Munsch & Vladanya Krykorka

 If you grew up in Canada, there's a great chance that you read _A Promise is a Promise_ - and if you were an imaginative kid like I was, you had a few bad dreams about it.
 Munch's 1992  book is based on the legend of the [Qallupilluit](https://en.wikipedia.org/wiki/Qallupilluit), the terrifying figures of Inuit folklore who are said to live under the ice in the sea, and who kidnap ill-behaved children.
 It's one of those stories designed to keep children safe - as in, don't go out on the sea ice - but in doing so, potentially freaks them utterly out.
 Just look at the book cover: that horrid hand cracking out of the ice?
 It's just the start, as anyone who's seen Krykorka's hideous-magical renderings of the Qallupilluit knows.